+ How do I know Walk The Talk chooses the best charities in their field?

 + Why 4 areas of focus?

-We chose to focus on Arts & Culture, Environment & Science, Peace & Governance and Reduced Inequalities because these are the topics our audience is most interested & engaged in, and because we believe they hold the keys to a better future.
+We chose to focus on Arts & Culture, Environment & Science, Peace & Governance and Reduced Inequalities because we believe they hold the keys to a better future.

 + How many events do you organise a year?

-We typically organise 2 events a month, evening talk, breakfast or dinner, except in August.
+We typically organise 1 to 2 events a month, evening talk, breakfast or dinner, except in August and over Christmas.